28th Mechanized Brigade: Russian invasion of Ukraine

 The brigade took part in the defense of Ukraine during the Russian invasion of Ukraine on the southern front.
 According to the chairman of the Public Council at the Odesa Regional State Administration Serhiy Bratchuk, the Russians tried to conduct a maritime and air landing in Kobleve on the Black Sea coast of the Mykolaiv area.
 As a result of the brigade, the Russians' attempt to land was stopped, and they retreated, losing up to 25 soldiers.
 Two more saboteurs were detained in the village of Kobleve.
 After the defense of Kobleve, elements of the 28th Brigade took part in the defense of Voznesensk.

 The brigade defended the Oleksandrivka and Posad-Pokrovske sectors of the front line between Kherson and Mykolaiv throughout 2022.
 On July 23, 2022, the commander of the brigade, Vitalii Huliaiev, was killed in Mykolaiv region.

 On 10 November, the 28th Brigade reportedly captured Kyselivka.
 Two days later, on the 12th of November, elements of the brigade were seen entering Kherson as part of the liberation of the city during the southern offensive.

 Elements of the brigade were also present in the battle of Bakhmut as of February 2023, with servicemen interviewed by CNN and portrayed by The New Yorker.
-Between November 2022 and January 2023, a battalion of the 28th Mechanized Brigade numbering 600 men was reported to had been almost annihilated fighting in a village south of Bakhmut, with around 70 soldiers said to have been encircled and massacred in one incident.
+Between November 2022 and January 2023, a battalion of the 28th Mechanized Brigade numbering 600 men was reported to have been almost annihilated fighting in a village south of Bakhmut, with around 70 soldiers said to have been encircled and massacred in one incident.

 The Brigade's artillery battalion has been observed using M109A4BE self-propelled howitzers to provide supporting fire to other elements of the 28th Brigade fighting in and around the city of Kostiantynivka as of August 2025 by United24.

 The drone reconnaissance unit "Madyar's Birds", led by Robert "Madyar" Brovdi was absorbed into the brigade at some point during the war.